Figure

 NV centers operate at room temperature, can be optically initialized and read out with single-shot fidelity, and emit indistinguishable photons suitable for long-distance entanglement.
 These properties make them uniquely suited for quantum networks and distributed quantum computing, where other platforms (superconducting, trapped ion) require cryogenics and cannot easily produce flying qubits.

-- Room-temperature coherent control of a single electron spin demonstrated (Jelezko et al. 2004).
+First coherent control of a single electron spin — Jelezko et al. (2004):

-- Spin coherence demonstrated for nuclear spins coupled to NV centers in isotopically pure diamond.
+- Demonstrated for nuclear spins coupled to NV centers in isotopically pure diamond

 Key Metrics